Mohammadjamiu/tahugo_updated/content/how-to-tech/how-to-split-array-in-2-parts-javascript.md

 The choice of method for splitting an array into two parts depends on the specific requirements of your task.

 If you need to preserve the original array, methods 1 and 3 are suitable since they create a new array.

 If you don't need the original array and want to modify it, method 2 can be used.

-### **Example Implementations**
+## **Example Code on Implementations**

 Let's see some practical examples of splitting arrays in JavaScript.